best-surrogacy-agencies-in-denver colorado

 For Surrogates

 • Surrogate-set base compensation.
-Gestational carriers choose their own base compensation amount, with agency advocacy to support them in that negotiation.
+Gestational carriers choose their own base compensation amount, with agency advocacy to support that negotiation.

 • Published pay transparency.
 Bright Futures explicitly separates true compensation from expense reimbursements — so surrogates know exactly what goes in their pocket.